 "Today, buying enterprise software is full of bias & misaligned Incentives.
 Olive is unique in their approach & commitment to making the process more collaborative and free of bias,” lead investor Pat Matthews, Active Capital.

 Olive also provides tools for software vendors to demonstrate their benefits to buyers and gain valuable insights into the needs of their prospects.
 By streamlining the experience for buyers, Olive is able to shorten sales cycles for vendors as well as foster stronger, longer lasting partnerships.
 Taking the best practices of the world’s leading technology decision makers and consultants, the company plans to become the real world olive branch between buyers and sellers.

 “Balancing stakeholder requirements when evaluating technology options is an eternal pain point.”
 Says Sean Thompson, IT Director of Freddy’s Steakburgers.
 “Olive have really built a solution that I can count on to help me deliver value to our teams.
 No industry is untouched by digital transformation.
 Immediately and in the future, Olive have an opportunity to become an indispensable product for anyone tasked with IT procurement.”

 To learn more about Olive and book a demo, please visit www.olive.app or email firstname.lastname@example.org

-Olive is a software buyer enablement company.
+Olive is an end-to-end technology sourcing platform.
+Olive can take the role of a consultant, or enhance the output from your existing technology partners.
+Olive's platform simplifies the software evaluation process, getting you to a solution faster than a traditional RFP.
 Founders Chris Heard and Dan Harrison have spent many years on the vendor side of the equation, seeing first hand the bias and inefficiencies of the process.
 They decided to help buyers by improving the process for everyone.
 Olive is headquartered in Vancouver, Canada.

 To learn more, please visit www.olive.app